-Polyethylene drums, more commonly referred to as a plastic drum, are industrial-grade containers made with high-density polyethylene (HDPE).
+Polyethylene drums, more commonly referred to as plastic drums, are industrial-grade containers made with high-density polyethylene (HDPE).
 They are lighter weight and are considered to be more cost effective than their steel drum counterparts.
-They have widespread applications spanning both the residential and commercial sectors.
+Plastic drums have widespread applications spanning both the residential and commercial sectors.

 Each year there are over 15 million plastic drums made in North America by four major producers.
 Note that when we refer to polyethylene drums in this article, we’re referring to drums, not pails, that can hold up to 55 gallons and a minimum of 15 gallons.
 These containers are used to store hazardous and non-hazardous liquid and sometimes powder products.

 When choosing a proper drum, there are several reasons why one would opt for a polyethylene drum over any other option.
 Here are some of the decisions you must take into consideration when choosing adequate packaging.

 Plastic and steel are the two most common materials for storage drums.
 Plastic drums are lower weight, leading to decreased shipping costs.
 Most plastic drums that are used for industrial purposes are also made of HDPE (High-Density Polyethylene).
 HDPE is a specific type of plastic that is resistant to extremely high or low pH levels, making it a safe choice for many different types of materials - but not all.